 Courses and dates

-How to get to Split from the Split Airport?
+How to get to the Krk town from the airport?

 Rijeka Airport on the island of Krk is located close to the town of Omisalj, on the north of the island.
 It is best to transfer to Omisalj first, and then make your way to your intended final destination on Krk by bus from here – see the Arriva website for bus timetables.
 There are numerous buses per day to Krk Town, as well as to Punat, Baška and Vrbnik.